 Below we highlight just some of the categories of user-written commands available.

 In medical disciplines, such as oncology or cardiology, many studies of the same disease or treatment are performed.
 Meta-analysis is the use of statistical techniques to combine results from different studies, and many user-written commands have been produced in this area, including commands for tests for heterogeneity, cumulative pooled estimates, meta-analysis regression, tests for publication bias, funnel plots, forest plots, and L’Abbe plots.

 Did participants in a training program obtain wages higher than their peers who did not participate?
 Treatment-effects estimators are used to measure the impact of an event, controlling for confounding factors such as age, gender, or level of education.
-Because of their frequent use, particularly in economics, many of these estimators are available in Stata via user-written commands.
-Nearest-neighbor and propensity-score matching commands exist, as do commands for evaluating the sensitivity of the estimators to violations of various assumptions, and commands for extensions of the basic model to multinomial treatments in which subjects could have received one of several alternative treatments.
+Stata offers 17 built-in commands for treatment-effects estimation.
+In addition, many user-written commands exist to estimate treatment effects.

 Ultimately, we need to communicate our results to others, and researchers typically do this by presenting tables of summary statistics and estimation results.
 Different disciplines and journals have their own styles, and an array of user-written commands for producing output exists to satisfy virtually all tastes.
-Whether you write reports in Word or LaTeX, or you want to transfer output to Excel spreadsheets, a user-written command likely exists to fit your needs.
+If Stata's official abilities to produce output in Word, PDF, Excel, HTML, and other formats don't fit your needs, a user-written command likely exists that does.